 Yes.
-The LEA may award the student a non-numeric proficient score provided the transfer student successfully completed a Keystone related course in the prior educational setting during the 2019-20 school year (the only year in which statewide assessments were not required to be administered for federal accountability purposes) regardless of whether they participated in an associated standardized assessment.
+The LEA may award the student a non-numeric score of Proficient provided the transfer student successfully completed a Keystone content related course in the prior educational setting during the 2019-20 school year (the only year in which statewide assessments were not required to be administered for federal accountability purposes) regardless of whether they participated in an associated standardized assessment.